Subscribe to our newsletter

 Compression

 Compression therapy is one of the best ways to manage lymphedema and post-surgical swelling.
-It works by providing gentle external pressure with a special compression garment.
+It works by providing gentle external pressure with a compression garment.

 There are many compression sleeves and stockings to choose from, but finding the right compression for the armpit area is more difficult.
 There are very few products that target that specific area.

 However, I do often recommend compression bras, compression t-shirts, and swell spots for armpit swelling.
-Here are my favorite options.
+Here are my favorite options:

 Keep in mind that the compression should always feel supportive, not uncomfortable or restrictive.